 Through the Working Groups the potential consequences of a risk occurring (the impact) and the likelihood are reviewed in a matrix with a Scoring range I-3 (Low, medium, high).
 The two factors are multiplied to create a combined risk value and specific attention is given to any risk scoring six or above.
-There are no matters of concern to bring to Council but further details are available upon request.
+There are no matters of concern to bring to Council but further details are available upon request as discussed at each Working Group.